resque/resque/README.markdown

 [![Coverage Status](https://coveralls.io/repos/github/resque/resque/badge.svg?branch=1-x-stable)](https://coveralls.io/r/resque/resque?branch=1-x-stable)

-Resque (pronounced like "rescue") is a Redis-backed library for creating background jobs, placing those jobs on multiple queues, and processing them later.
+Resque (pronounced like "rescue") is a Redis-backed library for creating background jobs, placing those jobs on multiple queues and processing them later.

 Background jobs can be any Ruby class or module that responds to